fuoco-appdev/fuocoappdev/apps/app/src/assets/markdown/terms_of_service.md

-These Terms shall be governed by and defined following the laws of Canada. fuoco.appdev and yourself irrevocably consent that the courts of Canada shall have exclusive jurisdiction to resolve any dispute which may arise in connection with these terms.
+These Terms shall be governed by and defined following the laws of Canada.
+Cruthology and yourself irrevocably consent that the courts of Canada shall have exclusive jurisdiction to resolve any dispute which may arise in connection with these terms.